SanthoshUthiraKumar/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ### Repeat same steps to construct Full Subtractor

-### Find RTL logic and timing diagram for all flipflops.
+### Find RTL logic and timing diagram for both Subtractors

 ### End the program